Maine Shoreland

 Also in Madison, Backyard Farms has been the Tomato Capitol of the New England since 2004.
 They pride themselves on their tomatoes that are “Grown Not Too Far From Home” in the 42-acre greenhouse garden.

 You can’t miss when you purchase waterfront property in Madison.
-Click on the box above to learn more about all the current lakefront property listings.
+Click on the green box above to learn more about all the current lakefront property listings.